BYU-CS-Course-Ops/mdx-canvas/Contributing.md

 ## The goal

-The goal of the tool is to store Canvas content in local documents.
-Canvas is a LMS, or Learning Management system, used by many schools and universities in the US.
-For people who manage content, one of its major draws is its API, or Application Programming Interface.
+The goal of the local-canvas tool is to store Canvas content in local documents.
+Canvas is an LMS, or Learning Management system, used by many schools and universities in the US.
+Canvas provides several types of content:
+- Quizzes
+- Assignments
+- Pages
+- Discussions
+- Files

+For simplicity, this document will refer to these content elements as pages, since they are eventually displayed as webpages in Canvas.

+For people who manage content, one of the major draws to Canvas is its API, or Application Programming Interface.
 APIs enable programmers to interact with websites and databases automatically.
-Automatic interaction saves time interacting with a website as long as the available tools are easy to use.
+Automatic interaction saves time interacting with a website **as long as the available tools are easy to use**.

+Local-canvas aims to be a simple, intuitive, powerful, and functionally complete way to interact with the Canvas API.
+As a wrapper, it does significant work behind-the-scenes.

+#### Information Flow
+1. A content creator creates a set of local documents on their computer.
+2. A content manager points local-canvas to their documents, as well as the appropriate course.
+3. Local-canvas reads the file as a text document.
+	1. Local-canvas parses the document, interpreting nested and sequential text as structured data.
+	2. Templating allows local-canvas to turn one document into several pages.
+	3. The structured data is reformatted:
+		1. Dates are converted to [ISO format](https://www.iso.org/iso-8601-date-and-time-format.html).
+		2. Images are uploaded to canvas, assigned to folders, and linked.
+	4. The data is restructured to match [the parameters of the Canvas API]([https://canvasapi.readthedocs.io/en/stable/getting-started.html](https://canvasapi.readthedocs.io/en/stable/getting-started.html).
+4. The Canvas API accepts the data, and modifies the course as requested.

-## Understanding the Tool
+## Understanding local-canvas

+Parsing means turning text into structured data.

-After reading this document, you should understand:
+**After reading this document, you should understand:**
-- How quiz documents are parsed as a whole (turning text into structured data)
+- How we parse local documents using Beautiful Soup
+- How we parse individual elements by extracting elements from Tags
+- How we parse templates using jinja
+- How we manually parse template arguments
+- How we convert text elements to objects in Python
+- How we unpack dictionaries into keyword arguments
-- How
+- How we provide keyword arguments to the Canvas API

 ## Document Parsing